leolara/async-container/README.md

 ## <a name="highlights"></a>Highlights

- + Async/sync services creation using node.js callbacks
+ + Async/sync services creation using Node callbacks
  + Automatic dependencies resolution and (async) injection
- + Works on Node.Js and the browser
+ + Works on Node and the browser
  + Extendable by plugins (some plugins included)
  + Lightweight, only dependency is Q promises
  + Lazy creation of services